Amybo-org/pages/content/en/_index.md

 {{% blocks/lead color="primary" %}}
-Amybo is all about letting people grow their own tasty, nutritious and affordable protein.
+Amybo is all about letting people grow their own nutritious, delicious and affordable protein.
 {{% /blocks/lead %}}